mosaic-design-system/docs/src/components/tabs.md

-      **Tabs** allow a significant amount of content to be viewed without having to navigate away from that page and reduce scrolling required.
-The content is instead broken up into multiple sections with each section having its own tab available with just one click.
+      **Tabs** allow a significant amount of content to be viewed without having to navigate away from the page - the content is instead broken up into multiple sections with each section having its own tab available that can be opened by selecting its name.

       - - -